Eliminate Maze Gates Campaign

 Councillor Pratt successfully brings forward a Notice of Motion asking staff to examine potential changes to eliminate bicycle stop baffles in favor of more accessible trail barriers.

-July 2025
+July - August 2025

-Strong Towns Langley Poster Campaign
+Strong Towns Langley Social Media and Public Awareness Campaign

-Awaiting Staff Report
+Comprehensive Staff Report Released

 April 28, 2025 Council Motion Details